 - Secondly, select a cell and apply the SUM

 - Finally, AutoFill the formula in the lower cell range.

 Range("E5").Select Selection.AutoFill Destination:=Range("E5:E10"), Type:=xlFillDefault Range("E5:E10").Select

-- Fourthly, save the code and press F5 or the Run button to run the code after keeping the cursor in the module.
+- Save the code and press F5 or the Run button to run the code after keeping the cursor in the module.

-- Finally, you will be able to copy the SUM function formula using the VBA
+- You will be able to copy the SUM function formula using the VBA code.

 Things to Remember

 - While writing or inserting the formula, remember to give proper cell reference, otherwise, you won’t get the desired values.